esheldon/pigen/README.md

   underlying pointer is extracted using PyArray_DATA.
 It is checked that the input is a numpy array.
-- For array arguments, it is the responsibility of the user to provide the correct inputs, no array type checking is performed.
+- For array arguments, it is the responsibility of the user to provide the correct input type and shape, no array type or shape checking is performed.
 - String arrays are not provided translation because they are ambiguous with ordinary strings.
 If string arrays are needed, have your function take a PyObject* as an argument and do the PyArray